Newfoundland (island): A new society

 The European immigrants, mostly English, Scots, Irish and French, built a society in the New World unlike the ones they had left.
 It was also different from those that other immigrants would build on the North American mainland.
 As a fish-exporting society, Newfoundland was in contact with many ports and societies around the Atlantic rim.
-But its geographic location and political distinctiveness isolated it from its closest neighbours, Canada and the United States.
+But its geographic location and political distinctiveness isolated it from its closest neighbours, Canada and the United States of America.
 Internally, most of its population was spread widely around a rugged coastline in small outport settlements.
 Many were distant from larger centres of population and isolated for long periods by winter ice or bad weather.
 These conditions had an effect on the cultures of the immigrants.
 They generated new ways of thinking and acting.
 Newfoundland and Labrador developed a wide variety of distinctive customs, beliefs, stories, songs and dialects.
 A unique vocabulary arose focused on the sea ice and weather of this isolated location and the native wildlife its residents relied upon for food and income.

 Effects of World Wars

 The First World War had a powerful and lasting effect on the society.
 From a population of about a quarter of a million, 5,482 men went overseas.
 Nearly 1,500 were killed and 2,300 wounded.
 On July 1, 1916, at Beaumont-Hamel, France, 753 men of the Royal Newfoundland Regiment went over the top of a trench.
 The next morning, only 68 men answered the roll-call.
 Even now, when the rest of Canada celebrates the founding of the country on July 1, many Newfoundlanders take part in solemn ceremonies of remembrance.

 The Second World War also had a lasting effect on Newfoundland.
-In particular, the United States assigned forces to the military bases at Argentia, Gander, Stephenville, Goose Bay, and St. John's.
+In particular, the United States assigned forces to the military bases at Argentia ([nowadays] part of the Town of Placentia), Gander, Stephenville, Goose Bay, and St. John's.